Flu Vaccination – training requirements and resources

 Declaration of Competence (DoC)

-The Declaration of Competence (DoC) approach (developed by the Community Pharmacy Competence Group) has been agreed by NHS England and NHS Improvement (NHSE&I), NHS Employers and PSNC as being the way by which pharmacists providing the Flu Vaccination Service can demonstrate their competence to the contractor who is contracted to provide the service and to NHE&I.
+The Declaration of Competence (DoC) approach (developed by the Declaration of Competence Group) has been agreed by NHSE&I and PSNC as being the way by which pharmacists providing the Flu Vaccination Service can demonstrate their competence to the contractor who is contracted to provide the service and to NHSE&I.

-The Community Pharmacy Competence Group (CPCG) has published an updated version (Version 3, August 2019) of the Vaccination Services DoC.
-Pharmacists are required to complete the Vaccination services DoC every two years as part of the requirements to be able to offer the NHS Flu Vaccination Service.
+The Declaration of Competence Group has published a Vaccination Services DoC (Version 3, August 2019) on the CPPE website.
+Pharmacists are required to complete this every two years as part of the requirements to be able to offer the NHS Flu Vaccination Service.

 Following a review of the previous version of the DoC, which is hosted on the Centre for Pharmacy Postgraduate Education (CPPE) website, the learning and assessment has been reviewed and the CPPE Immunisation programme has been withdrawn.
 This has been replaced with key modules from e-Learning for Healthcare on Flu Immunisation.